 Selecting and properly implementing a project management platform is incredibly important, there are numerous project management tools, which is best for your organization?
 It’s tempting to jump at the first seemingly attractive solution if you are scrambling, but this can be detrimental and dangerous.
-Victory has seen tremendous success from organizations that optimize their platform selection prior to implementation, avoiding multiple expensive change management cycles in the future.
+We have seen tremendous success from organizations that optimize their platform selection prior to implementation, avoiding multiple expensive change management cycles in the future.
 Here are some best practices for platform selection:

-- Engage stakeholders company-wide to find the functionality that increases productivity and communication for everyone
+- Engage stakeholders company-wide to find the functionality that increases productivity and communication for everyone.

 - Check integration points (APIs or native) that allow project management to automatically send data to other platforms already in use, keeping everyone in sync and improving efficiency.
 Example integrations include: